NOT AS WARM AND LESS HUMID TODAY

 Your First Alert Weather Forecast:

-More comfortable weather is now returning to northeast Wisconsin.
-Incoming high pressure will give us a north breeze today.
-That wind is brining down the humidity.
-Our afternoon high temperatures will likely reach the middle to upper 70s.
-Many folks will choose to turn off the air conditioning and open up the windows this evening.
+More comfortable weather has returned to northeast Wisconsin.
+Incoming high pressure is giving us a north breeze today.
+That wind has brought down the humidity.
+Our afternoon high temperatures will reach the middle to upper 70s.
+Many folks will choose to turn off the air conditioning and open up their windows this evening.

-Skies will be partly cloudy today.
-There’s an outside chance of an isolated shower, but we’re probably going to be dry.
+Skies are partly cloudy.
+There’s an outside chance of an isolated shower or sprinkles, but we’re probably going to be dry.
 It’s likely that high pressure will keep rain out of our forecast through the rest of the work week.

 We’ll see a chance of scattered showers and thunderstorms across northern Wisconsin on Saturday.
 Areas farther south will likely stay dry, so this weathermaker won’t help too much with our moderate drought conditions...
 There’s a better chance of area-wide showers and thunderstorms early next week.
 Some storms late Monday and into Tuesday could have gusty winds and some hail.
 For now, our risk of severe weather is LOW, but we’ll track the situation closely.